libvirt/virttools-planet/README.md

 How to add your blog
 --------------------

-Add a config.ini section for your blog to `virt-tools/config.ini`:
+Edit `virt-tools/config.ini` to add section for your blog:

 ```
 [https://example.org/my/blog/feed/]